thegreenwebfoundation/developer-docs/src/docs/carbon-txt/overview.md

 # Carbon.txt - Overview

-<a href="https://carbontxt.org" target="_blank">carbon.txt</a> makes sustainability data easier to discover and use on the web.
-Carbon.txt is a single, discoverable location on any web domain for public, machine-readable, sustainability data relating to that company.

-It’s a web-first, *connect not collect* style approach, of most benefit to those interested in scraping the structured data companies have to publish according to national laws.
-Designed to be extended by default, we see carbon.txt becoming essential infrastructure for sustainability data services crunching available numbers and sharing the stories it can tell.

-## Why carbon.txt?

-1. **Discovery of sustainability data continues to be a problem.** Our research with Wikirate made it abundantly clear that without new, webby approaches, sustainability data will continue to be hard to find or out of date.
-1. **Changes in the law mean that lots of firms will need to publish all kinds of sustainability data that previously they didn’t have to.** The law literally says they need to publish this data online, free of charge for the public to see, and there are significant GDPR-scale fees for non-compliance.
-1. **New standards mean that this data will be comparable, machine-readable, and likely across different parts of the world.** This could make verifying claims and identifying greenwashing easier, if it’s done right.
-1. **Carbon.txt is our open-source project to make this sustainability information easier to discover.** Carbon.txt is a spec that defines predictable, consistent places on any website to publish sustainability data so that both humans and machines can find it.
+{% include 'partials/carbon-txt-overview.njk' %}

 ## These docs

-The documentation on this website is aimed at developers looking to build additional tooling that extends carbon.txt - primarily through plugins and other extensions to the [carbon.txt validator](https://github.com/thegreenwebfoundation/carbon-txt-validator).
-General information about carbon.txt for a non-technical audience is available on the <a hreF="htts://carbontxt.org" target="_blank">carbon.txt website</a>.
+The documentation in this section is aimed at developers looking to build additional tooling that extends carbon.txt - primarily through plugins and other extensions to the [carbon.txt validator](https://github.com/thegreenwebfoundation/carbon-txt-validator).
+General information about carbon.txt for a non-technical audience is available on the [carbon.txt website](https://carbontxt.org).

 ## Other carbon.txt Tools